omeid/react-native-svg/README.md

 ## Known issues:

 1. Unable to apply focus point of RadialGradient on Android.
+2. getBBox measurements are wrong on iOS and Android, in different ways.
+Until #2031 is merged.

 ## React Native SVG is maintained by Software Mansion